We are all witnesses, and I'm not talking about Nike's LeBron James poster.

-Through his first nine seasons, Trout’s resume makes my head spin.
-He’s a three-time American League MVP, and he finished as AL MVP runner-up four more times (The two seasons he didn’t win or finish second?
-He was Rookie of the Year in 2011, and he finished fourth in 2018 despite playing only 114 games.)
+Through his first 10 seasons, Trout's resume makes my head spin.
+He's a three-time American League MVP, and he finished as AL MVP runner-up four more times.
 The eight-time MLB All-Star has led all of Major League Baseball in runs, walks, stolen bases, on-base percentage, and OPS at different parts of his career, as well as leading the AL in RBIs (111 in 2014) and stolen bases (49 in 2012).

 Blending speed, size, power and instincts, Mike Trout is among the best players to ever live.
 The Vineland, New Jersey, native was always this smooth, too.

 Is Mike Trout Married?